 Broadly classified, eyelid tumors can be categories into the following types: benign, inflammatory, vascular, benign epithelial, pre-malignant, common viral and other.
 These cysts and lesions are described below.

 - These include epidermoid cysts, dermoid cysts, sweat ductal cysts and epidermal inclusion cysts.
 As they are benign, they are easily treatable, though the treatment option for each varies.

 - While technically these are not tumors, they must be borne in mind when making a diagnosis of cancer.
 Lesions include hordoleum (stye), chalazion and parasitic infections.

-- Treatments include steroids (administered as a ointment or injection), laser photocoagulation and surgical excision if required.
+- Treatments include steroids (administered as ointment or injection), laser photocoagulation and surgical excision.